VUnit/vunit/docs/com/user_guide.rst

     unexpected_msg_type(msg_type);
   end if;

-Note that no information is pushed to the reply message.
+Note that no information is pushed to the reply message in this example but you may want to have a message type for debugging purposes.

 ************************************************************
 Message Handlers and Verification Component Interfaces (VCI)